 While Seoul is the main attraction, there are other cities in South Korea that are eager for tourists.
 Here, we will give a brief overview of the top city destinations in South Korea.

-One of the hidden gems in the country, Gangneung is the best place to go is you want to get off the beaten path.
+One of the hidden gems in the country, Gangneung, is the best place to go if you want to get off the beaten path.
 This area has beaches, delicious cuisine, and cultural events that attract visitors.
 The Danjoe folk festival is a big attraction for tourists that is held every year.

 Incheon is an important city for the country because it houses the Jeondeungsa Temple, which is the oldest in South Korea.
 While modernity is taking over, the city’s historic sites have been preserved as American soldiers once landed here during the Korean War as they recaptured Seoul.
 Now, a waterfront area and Chinatown entertain guests with shops, restaurants, and bars.

 Gyeongju is like entering a museum because the city has a vast history that dates back over 2000 years.
 The picturesque landscape is filled with tombs and temples, which have been dated back to the 1st century BCE when the Silla Kingdom ruled.
 The two most popular tourist sites are the Bulguska Temple and Seokguram Grotto.

 While cities are always fun to explore, you may find that there are also specific points of interest that capture your attention.

 Located not too far outside of Seoul, Jeonju has preserved ancient architecture and relics from the Joseon Dynasty.
 The ancient homes fill the streets and let visitors experience ancient Korea first-hand.
 A few of the homes are open for visits as they have been converted into museums, restaurants, and hotels.